safety-guard-project/checker-backend-data/README.md

 This repository automatically generates and distributes filtering data used by the Chrome extension "IdentiSite."

 ## Distribution Data
-- `bloom-filter.bin`: Bloom filter for Tranco's top 1M domains
+- `whitelist.bin`: Bloom filter for Tranco's top 1M domains
 - `psl-rules.json`: The latest Public Suffix List (PSL)

 ## Update Schedule